jndoye/virtualPyTest/README.md

-# virtualPyTest
+# virtualPyTest an AWESOMATION TOOL
-© N'DOYE JOACHIM
+N'DOYE JOACHIM

 Introduction
 VirtualPyTest is a Generic Test Automation Framework in python distributed under the GNU_V3 license.